Best Studio Monitors 2018 Home Studio Recording – Buyer’s Guide and Reviews

 With years of experience and success in studios across the globe, you would expect these monitors to break the bank.

-But despite their new design and updated specs, the Event 20/20 BAS model is still only priced within the $300s, making it nearly impossible to beat both in performance and in affordability.
+But despite their new design and updated specs, the Event 20/20 BAS model is still moderately priced, making it nearly impossible to beat both in performance and in affordability.

 - Accurate Monitor